henryliu18/kubernetes-howto/tasks/istio/README.md

 * [IMPORTANT] If you are on bare metal setup, A DNS A record resolving a Haproxy host public ip address is a MUST because metallb load balancer ip is a priviate ip which is only accessible within K8s container network.
 We will need to deploy a worker node to accessing metallb ip as well as serving HTTP/HTTPS requests at a public ip address, that's Haproxy comes in as a proxy service for external-internal routing.
 * https://github.com/henryliu18/kubernetes-poc/tree/master/tasks/Haproxy-build-for-metallb

-# Now you should be able to access your demo application via HTTP
+# Now you should be able to access helloworld application via HTTP
 ```curl http://$INGRESS_DOMAIN/hello```

 # Getting a Let’s Encrypt certificate issued using cert-manager